CartoDB/research-public/geopython25-workshop/materials/README.md

 ### _Space-time Getis-Ord_

-Getis-Ord is a family of statistics used to perform hotspot analysis: measures the value of a specific feature and how it correlates with its surroundings.
-The higher the value of the feature to measure in a cell, as well as the surrounding cells, the higher the $G_i^*$ statistic.
+Getis-Ord is a family of statistics used to perform hotspot analysis: it measures the value of a specific feature and how it correlates with its surroundings.
+The higher the value of the feature to measure in a cell, as well as their surrounding cells, the higher the $G_i^*$ statistic (hence, a hotspot).
 This way, we have a better insight on what are the dynamics from a geographical point of view: we are smoothing the noise out of the visualization.

 Space-time Getis-Ord iterates on this same concept, but adding time as a new dimension: now, the surroundings of a cell are not only its neighbors, but also the adjacent time steps (those same neighbors $N$ time steps before).
 If we had a 2D kernel before, now it is 3D.
 We can compute the space-time Getis-Ord statistics $G_i^*$ and its associated p-value using the [`Getis Ord Spacetime`](https://docs.carto.com/carto-user-manual/workflows/components/statistics#getis-ord-spacetime) component.